smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **A Taste of Gold and Iron** by Alexandra Rowland and **Godkiller** by Hannah Kaner and **A Day of Fallen Night** by Samantha Shannon, each read 15 times
 - **A Memory Called Empire** by Arkady Martine, read 14 times

-**TOTAL**: 895 books read, with 368 unique titles.
+**TOTAL**: 895 books read, with 356 unique titles.
 Skipped 25 times.
 Substituted 12 times.

 #### Most Read Authors

 - Travis Baldree, read 89 times
 - Becky Chambers, read 38 times
-- Tamsyn Muir, read 32 times
-- Nghi Vo, read 31 times
+- TIE: Tamsyn Muir and Nghi Vo, each read 32 times
 - T.J.
-Klune, read 30 times
+Klune, read 31 times
+- M.A.
+Carrick, read 29 times

-**TOTAL**: 245 unique authors read.
+**TOTAL**: 241 unique authors read.

 ### 22. Coastal Setting